-Every five years the Environmental Studies Program conducts an alumni survey to obtain valuable feedback about our graduates' experience while at UCSB and life after graduation.
-The ES Program is recently concluded its latest alumni survey and we hope to publish the results by fall of 2021.
+The Environmental Studies Program periodically conducts an alumni survey to obtain valuable feedback about our graduates' experience while at UCSB and life after graduation.
+The ES Program is getting ready to launch it's next survey and we hope to publish the results by Fall of 2023.
 A complete summary of our 2005 Survey Results may be downloaded online at: www.es.ucsb.edu/alumni